syncfusion-content/blazor-docs/blazor/scheduler/row-auto-height.md

 ## Appointments occupying entire cell

 By default, with the feature `EnableAutoRowHeight`, there will be a space in the bottom of the cell when appointment is rendered.
-To avoid this space, we can set true to the property `IgnoreWhitespace` with `ScheduleEventSettings` taghelper whereas its default property value is false.
+To avoid this space, we can set true to the property `IgnoreWhitespace` with `ScheduleEventSettings` tag helper whereas its default property value is false.
 In the following code example, the whitespace below the appointments has been ignored.

 ```csharp